 A project by the community for the community

 The nature of the drop-in centre’s activities was new for the local community.
 As such, it was important to involve them from the very beginning in how run the project to ensure it was accepted and understood.
-A steering committee, made up of formal and informal community leaders, influential people in the slum and, importantly, people who use drugs, was created to help guide the management of the drop-in centre and represent the community’s perspective.
+A steering committee, made up of formal and informal community leaders, influential people in the informal settlement and, importantly, people who use drugs, was created to help guide the management of the drop-in centre and represent the community’s perspective.
 The committee helps to address concerns, relay recommendations and promote public understanding of harm reduction activities.

 Addressing essential health needs